Breaking-C0de/documentation/docs/Deployment/Setup Chainlink Node.md

 ### Setup the Chainlink node

-1. Visit the Chainlink node UI at http://localhost:6688 and login with the email id and password you entered in the previous step.
+1. Visit the Chainlink node UI at **http://localhost:6688** and login with the email id and password you entered in the previous step.

-2. You can find the oracle address in the node Operator GUI under the Key Management configuration.
+2. You can find the chainlink node address in the node Operator GUI under the Key Management configuration.

-3. Fund the oracle address with MATIC and LINK tokens.
+3. Fund the node address with MATIC and LINK tokens.
 You can get both LINK and MATIC tokens from the [Chanlink faucet](https://faucets.chain.link/mumbai).

 ### Deploy your own Operator contract